apoorvagadkari/Fraud-Detection-API/README.md

 Note: You do NOT need to install Gradle - the project includes a Gradle wrapper that handles it automatically!

 Step-by-Step Setup
+Once you have the above pre-requisites, you can open a terminal and do the following

 1. Clone the Repository
 ## Clone the project